awsdocs/amazon-vpc-user-guide/doc_source/route-table-options.md

 For more information about VPC peering connections, see the [Amazon VPC Peering Guide](https://docs.aws.amazon.com/vpc/latest/peering/)\.

-## Routing for ClassicLink<a name="route-tables-classiclink"></a>

-ClassicLink is a feature that enables you to link an EC2\-Classic instance to a VPC, allowing communication between the EC2\-Classic instance and instances in the VPC using private IPv4 addresses\.
-For more information about ClassicLink, see [ClassicLink](vpc-classiclink.md)\.

-When you enable a VPC for ClassicLink, a route is added to all of the subnet route tables with a destination of `10.0.0.0/8` and a target of `local`\.
-This allows communication between instances in the VPC and any EC2\-Classic instances that are then linked to the VPC\.
-If you add another route table to a ClassicLink\-enabled VPC, it automatically receives a route with a destination of `10.0.0.0/8` and a target of `local`\.
-If you disable ClassicLink for a VPC, this route is automatically deleted in all the subnet route tables\.

-If any of your subnet route tables have existing routes for address ranges within the `10.0.0.0/8` CIDR, you cannot enable your VPC for ClassicLink\.
-This does not include local routes for VPCs with `10.0.0.0/16` and `10.1.0.0/16` IP address ranges\.

-If you've already enabled a VPC for ClassicLink, you may not be able to add any more specific routes to your route tables for the `10.0.0.0/8` IP address range\.

-If you modify a VPC peering connection to enable communication between instances in your VPC and an EC2\-Classic instance that's linked to the peer VPC, a static route is automatically added to your route tables with a destination of `10.0.0.0/8` and a target of `local`\.
-If you modify a VPC peering connection to enable communication between a local EC2\-Classic instance linked to your VPC and instances in a peer VPC, you must manually add a route to your main route table with a destination of the peer VPC CIDR block, and a target of the VPC peering connection\.
-The EC2\-Classic instance relies on the main route table for routing to the peer VPC\.
-For more information, see [Configurations With ClassicLink](https://docs.aws.amazon.com/vpc/latest/peering/peering-configurations-classiclink.html) in the *Amazon VPC Peering Guide*\.

 ## Routing to a gateway VPC endpoint<a name="route-tables-vpce"></a>

 A gateway VPC endpoint enables you to create a private connection between your VPC and another AWS service\.
 When you create a gateway endpoint, you specify the subnet route tables in your VPC that are used by the gateway endpoint\.
 A route is automatically added to each of the route tables with a destination that specifies the prefix list ID of the service \(`pl-xxxxxxxx`\), and a target with the endpoint ID \(`vpce-xxxxxxxxxxxxxxxxx`\)\.
 You cannot explicitly delete or modify the endpoint route, but you can change the route tables that are used by the endpoint\.